 The Revd Jeremy Noles

-Jeremy joined Allchurches in February 2016 as Grants Officer for London and the South East, but as Grants and Relationships Manager now oversees the Trust’s grant-making programmes and operations, and plays a key role in relationships with stakeholders and beneficiaries.
+Jeremy joined Allchurches in February 2016 as Grants Officer for London and the South East, but as Head of Grants and Relationships now oversees the Trust’s grant-making programmes and operations, and plays a key role in relationships with stakeholders and beneficiaries.

 After a successful initial career in Financial IT, Jeremy spent 16 years in ordained ministry working in both local church and prison chaplaincy contexts.
 He therefore brings to his role an understanding of the diverse needs of potential beneficiaries, and the difference that grant funding can make in helping an idea or vision become reality.
 Outside of his work for Allchurches Trust, Jeremy still enjoys being involved in ministry in his local church, tries to keep fit at the gym, and runs a soul covers band in which he plays drums and sings.